 We provide our graduate students with education and training that will allow them to achieve their full intellectual potential and successfully pursue careers in marine science.

 The School of Marine Science (SMS) of the Virginia Institute of Marine Science (VIMS) and College of William and Mary (W&M) offers outstanding education and research opportunities for students who seek advanced careers in academia, government, or the private sector.
 We currently have 54 faculty in our 4 academic departments and 95 full-time students at our campus in Gloucester Point, Virginia.
 We are located less than 30 minutes from the W&M main campus in Williamsburg, Virginia.

 At the graduate level we offer Master of Science (MS) and Doctor of Philosophy (PhD) degrees in Marine Science.
-Students entering SMS select a faculty advisor in one of 4 departments: Biological Sciences, Environmental and Aquatic Animal Health, Fisheries Science, or Physical Sciences.
+Students entering SMS select a faculty advisor in one of 4 departments: Biological Sciences, Aquatic Health Sciences, Fisheries Science, or Physical Sciences.
 Interdisciplinary studies are encouraged and students may have co-advisors in different departments.
 Details on the programs are available in the School of Marine Science Graduate Catalog.

 The School of Marine Science also offers an undergraduate minor in marine science in collaboration with W&M Arts and Sciences and other programs for undergraduates who may be interested in pursuing careers in marine science.

 Resource Management and Marine Policy

 Collaboration between SMS and the W&M Thomas Jefferson Program in Public Policy (TJPPP) enables students interested in resource management and policy to complete additional course work for a sub-concentration in marine policy (see our catalog for details), or with successful application to a joint degree program, a Master of Science (MS) degree in Marine Science and Master of Public Policy (MPP).